Limulo/website-restyle2016/_posts/2013-06-09-soundface-building.md

 ![tav]({{ site.baseurl }}/assets/images/soundface/building/acer-s1210.jpg)

-We opted for a **Acer s1210**, a projector that can render quite large images at relatively small distances.
+We opted for a [Acer s1210](https://www.acer.com/ac/en/GB/content/support-product/3985?b=1), a projector that can render quite large images at relatively small distances.
 Our plexiglass surface is amost entirely covered by the projection.